 For routes with a stopover, such as Singapore to Cape Town where the aircraft stops in Johannesburg for an hour, the time spent on the ground in both directions has been deducted from the total – since you usually have to get off the plane anyway during these stops, and even if you can stay on board there is little or no service offered.

-Flight schedules were sourced from ExpertFlyer.com, but can also be found on the Singapore Airlines website.
-KrisFlyer saver award miles requirements were sourced from the redemption chart at the Singapore Airlines website.
+Flight schedules were sourced from the GDS timetables, but can also be found on the Singapore Airlines website.
+KrisFlyer saver award miles requirements were sourced from the latest 2019 redemption chart at the Singapore Airlines website.

-For simplicity I didn’t look at the taxes and charges payable for each route, which can be significant (for example on ex-UK awards).
+For simplicity we didn’t look at the taxes and charges payable for each route, which can be significant (for example on ex-UK awards).

 Of course average or cheapest fare is the true determining factor of the ‘value’ you are getting from your miles – this article does not attempt to do this and simply analyses the time-based redemption costs.
 If you’re interested in our analysis of the cash value of your miles see our guide here.

-Here’s how the miles per minute calculation works out for economy class saver round-trip redemptions from Singapore, the average across all routes being 57 miles per minute.
+Here’s how the miles per minute calculation works out for Economy Class saver round-trip redemptions from Singapore, the average across all routes being 56 miles per minute.

 |Route||Total Duration||Miles||Miles / Minute|